skatejs/skatejs/docs/recipes/README.md

 # Recipes

-These are some use cases and code snippets to get you started with Web Components and Skate in a real app.
+These are some use cases and code snippets to get you started with Skate in a real app.
-They assume you understand what WebComponents are and [basic skate API knowledge](/docs/api).
+They assume you understand what Web Components are and [basic skate API knowledge](/docs/api).